-Invisible plant stress part I – What your plant is trying to tell you (But you don’t see)
+Invisible plant stress Part I – What your plant is trying to tell you (but you don’t see)

 As a grower you know better than anyone how important it is to observe what happens in the greenhouse.
 You look at leaf posture growth colour and rely on your experience to determine whether a plant is developing well.
 But what if your plant is trying to tell you something and you completely miss it?